Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Accommodation in Hokitika

-You could also stay in Greymouth if you didn’t find any good hotels in Hokitika, but it is a small reroute.
+You could also stay in Greymouth if you didn’t find any good hotels in Hokitika, but it is a small detour.
 Here are my recommendations for Hokitika:

-Middle ($61 – 180) – Jade Court Motor Lodge is situated very close to the city center and also to the beach.
-You will get free 100MB of WiFi there and electric blankets.
+Middle ($61 – $180 NZD) – Jade Court Motor Lodge is situated very close to the city center and also to the beach.
+You will get free 100MB of WiFi and electric blankets there.
 My other suggestion is Bella Vista Hokitika – this place is in the heart of Hokitika, very close to restaurants and shopping places.

-Budget (up to $61) – Two budget accommodations that I highly recommend are Hokitika Pioneer Hotel (if you like old-style country pubs that also offer rooms for rent) and Mountain Jade Backpackers (super close to the beach and it offers shared guestrooms for very good prices)
+Budget (up to $61 NZD) – Two budget accommodations that I highly recommend are Hokitika Pioneer Hotel (if you like old-style country pubs that also offer rooms for rent) and Mountain Jade Backpackers (super close to the beach and it offers shared guestrooms for very good prices)

 Day 3 – Franz Josef Glacier